IBM/solsa/README.md

 dependencies between resource configurations.

 SolSA can synthesize all the yaml needed to deploy a solution.
 But it does not have to do so.
-SOlSA supports easy configuration to select which resources should be unique to a solution instance and which resources should be shared across multiple instances.
+SolSA supports easy configuration to select which resources should be unique to a solution instance and which resources should be shared across multiple instances.
 The generated yaml can be deployed at once, i.e., with a single `kubectl apply`